duyquang6/go-chip8/README.md

 ## Development

 The emulator uses structured logging (slog) for debugging.
-Logs are output in JSON format with source information included.
+When debug mode is enabled (`--debug`), detailed logs are output in text format with source information included.

 ## License